- Maps of your route

 - Together, people should work together to plan a route with four places to stop along the way.
 Their walk should be challenging, but not impossible.
 They should decide what they’ll need to bring.

-- Everyone should decide how they’ll use their walk to raise awareness of refugees and displaced children, the work of Save the Children and all they’ve learned through A Million Hands.
+- Everyone should decide how they’ll use their walk to raise awareness of refugees and displaced children.
 For example, they could hold an event at the end and invite friends, family, and decision makers such as their local MP.
 They could also spread the word using local or social media.